Volumes spurt at IDBI Bank Ltd counter

-IDBI Bank Ltd registered volume of 25.44 lakh shares by 10:48 IST on BSE, a 3.31 fold spurt over two-week average daily volume of 7.68 lakh shares
+IDBI Bank Ltd registered volume of 299.76 lakh shares by 14:14 IST on NSE, a 8.4 fold spurt over two-week average daily volume of 35.67 lakh shares

-Interglobe Aviation Ltd, Tasty Bite Eatables Ltd, Procter & Gamble Health Ltd, Bajaj Auto Ltd are among the other stocks to see a surge in volumes on BSE today, 22 December 2020.
+Vaibhav Global Ltd, Interglobe Aviation Ltd, Solara Active Pharma Sciences Ltd, Alkyl Amines Chemicals Ltd are among the other stocks to see a surge in volumes on NSE today, 22 December 2020.

 Powered by Capital Market - Live News